aamir5656/World_Happiness_Data_Visualization_2019/README.md

 ## 🚀 How to Use

 1. Clone or download this repository.
-2. Open the `.ipynb` file in Jupyter Notebook, VS Code, or Google Colab.
+2. Open the `World_Happiness_Data_Visualization_2019.ipynb` file in Jupyter Notebook, VS Code, or Google Colab.
 3. Run the cells to view data visualizations and insights.

 ---